-The state of Illinois will provide needed health/risk information to the public and key partners for use during a pandemic influenza event to provide the basis for a well-coordinated and consistent communication strategy.
+The state will provide needed health/risk information to the public and key partners for use during a pandemic influenza event to provide the basis for a well-coordinated and consistent communication strategy.
 This objective will be achieved by conducting the following activities:

 - a.
-Complete a plan for crisis and emergency risk communication (CERC) and information dissemination to educate the media, public, partners and stakeholders regarding risks associated with the real or apparent threat and an effective response. - b.
+Complete a plan for crisis and emergency risk communication (CERC) and information dissemination to educate the news media, public, partners and stakeholders regarding risks associated with the real or apparent threat and an effective response. - b.
 Conduct trainings, drills, exercises and other collaborative preparations to assess communications capacity, needs and readiness.
-Ensure channels of communication are in place to rapidly share appropriate information with the public, partners, and stakeholders. - c.
-Complete a plan for activities to meet the specific needs of special populations that include, but are not limited to, people with disabilities, people with serious mental illness, minority groups, the non-English speaking, homeless people, children, and the elderly.
+Ensure channels of communication are in place to rapidly share appropriate information with the public, partners and stakeholders. - c.
+Complete a plan for activities to meet the specific needs of functional needs populations that include, but are not limited to, people with disabilities, people with serious mental illness, minority groups, the non-English speaking, homeless people, children and the elderly.

-Other preparedness activities conducted by the Governor's office, supported by IDPH, IEMA and CMS, include:
+Other preparedness activities conducted by the Office of the Governor, supported by IDPH, IEMA and IDCMS, include:

 - a.
 Develop clear, accessible and understandable communication resources on pandemic influenza, using existing CDC materials as a starting point.
-The information would be posted on state and local Web sites and be available to the general public in hard copy. - b.
+Ensure the CDC or WHO information is accurate before preparing the resources.
+The information would be posted on state and local websites and be available to the general public in hard copy. - b.
 Provide public education campaigns and materials about pandemic flu and ways people can protect themselves, their families and others, including information on self-care and psychological well-being. - c.
-Develop emergency alert system messages and basic press materials to serve as background documents prior to pandemic influenza. - d.
+Develop emergency alert system messages and basic news media materials to serve as background documents prior to a pandemic influenza outbreak. - d.
 Identify and train state government spokespersons on public health crisis response and risk communication principles to effectively communicate helpful, informative messages in a timely manner during a pandemic influenza outbreak. - e.
-Implement and maintain a general informational hotline with capacity to meet anticipated peak call volume (CDC recommends enough lines to simultaneously handle 1 percent of a jurisdictions population), in collaboration with the CDC-

-INFO telephone line and other information lines (e.g., Illinois Poison Center); and develop a means of tracking and categorizing types of calls to identify trends, rumors, misconceptions and inaccurate information.
+Implement and maintain a general informational hotline with capacity to meet anticipated peak call volume (CDC recommends enough lines to simultaneously handle 1 percent of a jurisdictions population), in collaboration with the CDC-INFO telephone line and other information lines (e.g., Illinois Poison Center); and develop a means of tracking and categorizing types of calls to identify trends, rumors, misconceptions and inaccurate information.